 The outer Great Barrier Reef is home to so many fish and coral species – they come in all shapes, sizes and colours!
-Here’s a guide to some of the colourful and quirky creatures you might meet on your snorkel or dive trip.
+Here’s a guide to some of the colourful and quirky creatures you might meet on your day trip or overnight trip.

-Whales are known to migrate to the sheltered waters of the Great Barrier Reef from June each year, and can often be sighted at the reef between June and late October.
+A range of whale species migrate to the sheltered waters of the Great Barrier Reef each year, and can often be sighted at the reef between June and late October.
 During this time, you may see a humpback whale.
 The months of June and July are the peak season for visiting dwarf minke whales – curious and sociable creatures that may approach divers in what is truly a unique and rewarding experience!

 Snubfin (Irrawaddy), indo-pacific humpback and bottlenose dolphins also inhabit the reef’s waters, usually in shallower spots as they feed on smaller fish.

 There are six species of marine turtle to be found at the Great Barrier Reef.
-The green turtle and hawksbill turtle are the most commonly seen.
+We most commonly see the green turtle and hawksbill turtle.
 These captivating creatures are more likely to be seen in warmer months as they get ready to breed.

 There are more than 160 types of shark in the Great Barrier Reef’s waters.
 The ones you’re mostly likely to see are the white-tipped reef shark and the grey reef shark.
 Growing up to about two metres long, these are passive sharks and make for an amazing sight in photos.
 You might also be able to spot a hammerhead shark (these can be as much as four metres long), epaulette shark, whale shark or tiger shark.

-You can see reef sharks up close on our exclusive Sharks in the Dark experience on an overnight cruise.
+You can see reef sharks up close on our exclusive Sharks in the Dark experience on an overnight Great Barrier Reef trip.